dotlang/language/doc/RFE.md

 This is closure, even inside cache function, we have access to itself.
 Add to pattern section

-? - Can we convert union to case class like in scala?
+N - Can we convert union to case class like in scala?
 Will it make things simpler?
 ```
 #Scala